 International Humanitarian Law in Theory and Practice

-The Summer School on International Humanitarian Law is designed by the Grotius Centre Kalshoven-Gieskes Forum on International Humanitarian Law and organised in close cooperation with the Netherlands Red Cross.
-The fourth edition took place in The Hague from Monday 8 July to Friday 12 July 2019.
+The Summer School on International Humanitarian Law is designed by the Grotius Centre Kalshoven-Gieskes Forum on International Humanitarian Law.
+The fifth edition will take place in The Hague from Monday 6 July to Friday 10 July 2020.

 This unique programme gives a broad overview of the laws of armed conflict, and offers a range of opportunities to test the acquisition of knowledge through interactive exercises, including an exciting paintball simulation game at the end of the week.
 The course covers, amongst others, the classification of conflicts, protection of the civilian population, combatants and prisoners of war, the rules governing the conduct of hostilities, and the law of non-international armed conflict.